ir404/uart-vhdl/README.md

 # FPGA UART Interface & Hardware Controller

-A robust, from-scratch implementation of a Universal Asynchronous Receiver-Transmitter (UART) system in VHDL.
+An implementation of a Universal Asynchronous Receiver-Transmitter (UART) system in VHDL.
 Designed and tested on the Digilent Basys 3 FPGA (Artix-7), this project features reliable serial communication, physical hardware control, mechanical switch synchronisation, and 7-segment display multiplexing.

 ## Project Overview